iancaragol/with/content/posts/colombia/index.md

 ---

-Our next day in Guatape, we set off early to climb TODO which is a huge "egg shaped" rock which has stellar views in all directions.
+Our next day in Guatape, we set off early to climb [El Peñón de Guatapé](https://en.wikipedia.org/wiki/El_Pe%C3%B1%C3%B3n_de_Guatap%C3%A9) which is a huge "egg shaped" rock which has stellar views in all directions.
 You have to ascend a crisscross pattern of stairs all the way to the top and it is quite tiring.

 ![IMG_2889_LR](IMG_2889_LR.jpg)

-> Our taxi driver that took us from the town to TODO
+> Our taxi driver that took us from the town to El Peñón de Guatapé

 ![IMG_3095_LR](IMG_3095_LR.jpg)

-> The view looking up TODO with the stairs we would be soon ascending
+> The view looking up El Peñón de Guatapé with the stairs we would be soon ascending

 ![IMG_2894_LR](IMG_2894_LR.jpg)